 So then you are no longer strangers and aliens, but you are fellow citizens with the saints and members of the household of God, built on the foundation of the apostles and prophets, Christ Jesus himself being the cornerstone, in whom the whole structure, being joined together, grows into a holy temple in the Lord.
 In him you also are being built together into a dwelling place for God by the Spirit.
 Ephesians 2:19-22, ESV

 It’s not personal.
-I know my friend didn’t get up one day and decide, “How can I push Marebs out of my life but not be a total stick about it?
+I know my friend didn’t get up one day and decide, “How can I push Marebs out of my life but not be a total a-hole about it?
 I KNOW.
 I’ll get married!”
-It doesn’t matter if they’re my best friend or on the fringes of my social circle; I experience a deep sense of loss.
+It doesn’t matter if they’re my best friend or on the fringes of my social circle; I experience a sense of loss.
 Maybe that’s self-absorbed.
 But it is what it is.

 Some friends have been better than others in navigating this transition.
 I don’t think there’s a guidebook to maintaining friendships when one of you gets married.
 You just have to figure it out, and you both need to want to.
 Sometimes years long friendships vanish virtually overnight.
 But whether we’re married or single, we need relationships with the other.
 It doesn’t look the same as friendships between two singles or two people who are married; it’s more challenging in some ways.
 But I think it’s worth it.
 We have so much to learn from each other.